 To make homemade butterscotch pudding cook brown sugar until caramelized then add butter, milk, and eggs.
 Simmer until thickened.
-Divide into pudding cups and chill until set.
+Divide into cups and chill until set.

-Caramelize the Brown Sugar
+1. Caramelize the Sugar

-Though brown sugar already has a lot of caramel flavors, you want to deepen those flavors since you will be mixing the pudding with a fair amount of milk.
+Though brown sugar already has a lot of caramel flavors, you want to deepen those flavors since you will be mixing the sauce with a fair amount of milk.
 To caramelize the brown sugar, melt it in some water and boil it for several minutes without stirring until the sugar is dark brown and smells like caramel.

-Add the Butter and Half and Half
+2. Add Butter + Half & Half

 Since this is butterscotch pudding, you want to add some butter!
 It’s best to add it at this point (after your brown sugar has caramelized) then earlier because you don’t want the butter to burn.
 Stir it in and get it melted.

 Now add the warmed half and half.
 A little at first then the rest.
 I didn’t find that that caramel boiled up when I did this, but yours might so be careful.